 The National Federation of Independent Businesses, a lobbying group, complains that this tax credit only helps very small businesses.
 Still, many small businesses are eligible for some percentage of the credit, and the White House is hopeful the credit will help those businesses until 2014, when the exchanges open.
 Ideally, this new access to affordable health insurance will help more small businesses provide coverage, which could make working at a small firm -- or starting one up -- more appealing to more Americans, who may be afraid to leave their jobs lest they lose their insurance.

-For more on the Affordable Care Act, see the links on the next page.
+For more on the Affordable Care Act, see the links below.

 - DeMause, Neil.
 "What health care reform means for your business."
 CNN.
 March 22, 2010.
 (Aug.
 26, 2010)http://money.cnn.com/2010/03/22/smallbusiness/small_business_health_reform/